divinites/gissues/README.md

 ### Miscellaneous

 - **"debug"** is a flag, if it is set to 1, the plug-in will print every single step and output in sublime console.
 Normally it should be set to 0.

-- __"git\_path"__ is where your git executable lies, if git is in your system path, you normally do not need to set it.

 -__"disable\_local\_repositories"__: normally, GitHub Issue will use git command to automatically discover github repos on the side-bar.
 If you do not want GitHub Issue to do so, please sent this flag to **true**.
 Default value is **false**.